Inertial Methods with Viscous and Hessian driven Damping for Non-Convex Optimization: Inertial System with Implicit Hessian Damping

 \subsubsection{Global convergence and trap avoidance}

 We have the following result which characterizes the asymptotic behavior of algorithm \eqref{isihd-disc}, which shows that the latter enjoys the same guarantees as \eqref{isehd-disc} given in Theorem~\ref{convisehddisc}.
 We will again require that $\nabla f$ is globally Lipschitz-continuous.
+We refer to Section \ref{sec:backtracking} for results that require only local Lipschitz continuity of $\nabla f$, where the stepsize is determined via backtracking.

 \begin{theorem} Let $f:\R^d\rightarrow\R$ satisfying \eqref{H0} with $\nabla f$ being globally $L$-Lipschitz-continuous.
 Consider algorithm \eqref{isihd-disc} with $h>0$, $\beta\geq 0$ and $c\leq\gamma_k\leq C$ for some $c,C > 0$ and for every $k\in\N$.
 Then the following holds: \begin{enumerate}[label=(\roman*)] \item If $\beta+\frac{h}{2}<\frac{c}{L}$, then $(\Vert\nabla f(x_k)\Vert)_{k\in\N}\in \ell^2(\N)$, and $(\Vert x_{k+1}-x_k\Vert)_{k\in\N}\in \ell^2(\N)$, in particular